Edward R. Roybal: Positions

 Juveniles, 1950.
 The council adopted a motion by Don A. Allen asking the Police Department what was being done to enforce curfew laws.
 Allen said it was his opinion that if policemen were "equipped with a good old-fashioned hair brush, which could be applied to some of these kids," there might be a lessening of juvenile crime.
 But Roybal disagreed, noting that most of the "hoodlums" were over 21 and recommending closer cooperation by the police with agencies "dealing with youth problems."

 Rabies, 1953.
 He and his public health and welfare committee supported proposed legislation requiring all dogs to be vaccinated against rabies.

 Dodgers, 1957.
 Roybal was opposed to the use of Chavez Ravine as a Major League Baseball stadium, claiming that "Chavez Ravine is the worst place in the world for a baseball park."
-He favored Wrigley Field.
+He favored Wrigley Field in South Los Angeles.

 Employment, 1958.
 He voted in favor of establishing a Fair Employment Practices Commission for the city.
 The bid lost on a 7–7 tie vote.

 Bunker Hill, 1959.
 Roybal threatened a filibuster when the council would not accede to a request he made for monthly reports on the fate of residents evicted from Bunker Hill to make room for a massive improvement project.